 If you don’t meet the state-based requirements for entry into your degree, don’t panic.
 There are various ways to get into ACU.
 Explore our pathways to get started.

 Our nursing courses are known for developing professionals who are caring, adaptable, safe and ethical.

-ACU offers a Bachelor of Nursing for entry level students as well as a program for enrolled nurses.
+ACU offers a Bachelor of Nursing for entry level students as well as a program for enrolled nurses (Brisbane, Canberra, North Sydney) and later year entry (Ballarat, Melbourne).
 In addition, a one-year honours program is available to high-achieving students who have already completed the Bachelor of Nursing or equivalent.

 Bachelor of Nursing graduates can pursue a range of careers including:

 - paediatric nurse

 Dual degrees in nursing and business administration, nursing and counselling, and nursing and paramedicine, as well as a number of VET pathway courses are also available.